SAP-samples/btp-kyma-multitenant-extension/documentation/explore/db-service/README.md

 6. Default values (for example, logo image) are written to the `Configuration` table in the new schema.

-#### Schema users
+#### Schema Users

 We have 2 different kinds of users (and their default schemas) in use:
 * EFADMIN schema, which is a single schema for maintaining info of all the other schemas.
 Only the table `TENANT` is available in EFADMIN schema.
 It's needed to store tenant ID, subdomain, and DB SCHEMA name of each tenant.
 * Customer schemas, which are storing the entities specific to each customer.

 #### Tenant Aware Operations

 All tenant aware operations follow this procedure:

 1. REST API receives the call and extracts the tenant ID from path.
 2. Look up the schema name based on the tenant ID in the `TENANT` table.
 3. Now that we have the schema name, a database connection can be opened to the right SAP HANA schema.
 Hibernate provides a set of API for creating schema aware connections.
 Details are implemented in [DB.java](/code/backend/db-service/src/main/java/dev/kyma/samples/easyfranchise/dbservice/DB.java)).
 These schema/tenant aware connections are stored in connection pools, so that it is not necessary to create a new connection for every call.
 4. Hibernate provides then a regular EntityManager instance to work with that database schema.
 All operations with that EntityManager are by default restricted to the tenant-specific schema.